anirudh-r-hub/Soochi/readme.md

 This app comes very handy in such situations.
 It is a list app which allows you to create a list of products
 you want to purchase or a list of tasks you need to do.
 Once you have purchased the items, you can then remove them from the list.
+The ✅ button allows you to strike through a product (e.g. ~~rice~~) thereby telling you that you have purchased it.
+The ❌ button deletes the item permanently from the list.
 ![App Screenshot](images/listapp1.png)
 ![App Screenshot](images/listapp2.png)